header-banner-gabriella.jpg

 Gabriella (38), Gothenburg, Sweden

-In Norway everything felt really chaotic, the shelves were quite empty, and I tried to limit my shopping to once a week.
-Here in Sweden it is a bit different.
+In Norway, everything felt really chaotic, the shelves were quite empty, and I tried to limit my shopping to once a week.
+Here in Sweden, it is a bit different.
 I go grocery shopping quite often but am still very conscious about the issue.
-There are no restrictions about how many people can enter the shops simultaneously, but there are still signs that warn you to keep a distance.
-When you stand in line, people still try to stay away but it is not always possible.
+There are no restrictions on how many people can enter the shops simultaneously, but there are still signs that warn you to keep a distance.
+When you stand in line, people still try to stay away, but it is not always possible.
 And then you have the odd person of course, who doesn’t get it and squeezes into the line.

 We are pescatarians and prepare fresh meals every day.
-But our diets have changed a lot after moving back to Sweden: food in Norway is very expensive and – I feel bad for saying this! – the price not always reflects the quality of the products.
-Here in Sweden, for the same money that I would spend on the cheapest cheese and coffee in Norway, I can get very high quality food.
-In Norway we ate a lot of Thai and Japanese style salmon, with rice, cabbage, and soy.
+But our diets have changed a lot after moving back to Sweden: food in Norway is very expensive and – I feel bad for saying this – the price does not always reflect the quality of the products.
+Here in Sweden, for the same money that I would spend on the cheapest cheese and coffee in Norway, I can get very high-quality food.
+In Norway, we ate a lot of Thai and Japanese-style salmon, with rice, cabbage, and soy.
 Now our diet is more varied, since here you can also find more varieties of vegetables.
 I also started buying little extras like Parmesan cheese, which I would never get in Norway–the import tax is so high!

 Everything is still open in Sweden, so you can still go to cafes, which I do every now and then, but only at times when they’re less crowded.
 We do the same at the gym, since we are both climbers.